augustinevt/ep_room_zen_2/README.md

   * run `rake db:test:prepare`

   * create an .env file in to root directory
-    * please include the proper api credentials in this .env file in the following format, replacing the placeholders with your actual information.
-If you are unsure how to aquire keys and secrets please refer to the subsequent documentation.
+    * please include the proper api credentials in the .env file in the following format, replacing the placeholders with your actual information.
+If you are unsure how to acquire keys and secrets please refer to the subsequent documentation.
     ```
     GOOGLE_MAPS_KEY=<google_maps_key>
     GOOGLE_OAUTH2_KEY=<google_api_key>